-It’s important to note that the new guidelines are extensive, and this is just a summary of one aspect of them.
-While it may seem that the new guidelines make passwords easier for end users, there is much more to the authentication process than passwords.
+It’s important to note that the guidelines are extensive, and this is just a summary of one aspect of them.
+While it may seem that the guidelines make passwords easier for end users, there is much more to the authentication process than passwords.

-In the meantime, there are several steps you can take to protect your organization from weak passwords.
+There are several steps you can take to protect your organization from weak passwords.
 These include:

 - Layered security controls – With layered controls, if one fails, others are in place to help protect your organization.
-Many industry experts consider these “must have” additions to passwords for high-risk systems.
+Many industry experts consider these “must-have” additions to passwords for high-risk systems.

 - Multi-factor authentication – Among security professionals, MFA has become a must-have layered control.
 The use of MFA for cloud-based systems is particularly critical because these systems can be accessed from any device through a browser.
-Thus a compromised password, whether discovered through a dictionary attack, keylogger or other spyware, or observed on a sticky note, can be used from just about anywhere.
+Thus, a compromised password, whether discovered through a dictionary attack, keylogger or other spyware, or observed on a sticky note, can be used from just about anywhere.

 - Ongoing training and communication – Make sure all network users understand why they: